The Erikson Institute organizes and hosts a range of conferences, lectures and workshops.

 Arts in Mind – An extension of the Creativity Seminar, Arts in Mind is a series of presentations and discussion with leading artists about the relationship between art, creativity and mental health.
 Held in New York, the program is curated by Josh Shenk, writer, journalist and Erikson Scholar.

 Fall Conference – The annual Fall Conference is a major offering of the Erikson Institute, bringing together expert presenters in an examination of current clinical, interdisciplinary and societal issues.
-Presentations from the 2012 Fall Conference, Untold Stories, Hidden Wounds: War Trauma and its Treatment, can be found in the Resource Center.
+Presentations from past Fall Conferences can be found in the Resource Center.

 Film Forum – This monthly event invites the public into viewing and discussing films of psychological interest.
 Presentations are led by a Center staff member.